-- The student must submit a written statement detailing his or her objections to the faculty response, along with supporting documentation, to the Associate Dean of Faculty Affairs with copy to the Assistant Dean for Enrollment and Student Services.
-This statement must be submitted within 14 days following the response of the faculty member who assigned the grade. - 2.
-The Associate Dean of Faculty Affairs must meet with the student and faculty member, either jointly or individually, within 14 days of receiving the appeal to attempt to resolve the issue. - 3.
-The student must be notified in writing of the Associate Dean of Faculty Affairs' decision within 21 days of receiving the student's written appeal.
-As the Dean's designee, the decision of the Associate Dean of Faculty Affairs shall be the final decision at the College level. - 4.
+- 1. The student must submit a written statement detailing his or her objections to the faculty response, along with supporting documentation, to the Associate Dean of Academic & Clinical Affairs with copy to the Assistant Dean for Enrollment and Student Services.
+This statement must be submitted within 30 days following the response of the faculty member who assigned the grade. - 2.
+Upon review of the documentation, the Associate Dean of Academic & Clinical Affairs will notify the student in writing within 21 days of receiving the student's written appeal of the decision.
+As the Dean's designee, the decision of the Associate Dean of Academic & Clinical Affairs shall be the final decision at the College level. - 3.
 Provost Review.
-If after your School/College appeal path is exhausted and you wish to continue with the grade appeal process, per the University Academic policy, you may request a Provost Review within 30 days of this decision.
-The request should be submitted via the online form located at https://provost.wayne.edy/academic-policy.
-For assistance with the appeal process, you may contact the Ombudsperson Laura Birnie-Lindemann at ombudsoffice@wayne.edu.
+If, after your School/College appeal path is exhausted and you wish to continue with the grade appeal process, per the University Academic policy, you may request a Provost Review within 30 days of this decision.
+The request should be submitted via the online form located at https://provost.wayne.edu/academic-policy.
+For assistance with the appeal process, you may contact the Ombuds Office at ombudsoffice@wayne.edu.